 - Education: Applicant must possess a four-year college degree and a two-year post-graduate degree or equivalent.
 Contact IBA for past equivalence consideration.

 Appraisal Experience and Tenure: An applicant must have held the Certified Business Appraiser designation for not less than 10 years and must have 15 years full-time experience as a business

 appraiser.
 The applicant’s experience must include valuation of a variety of business types and appraisals for a variety of purposes.
 Proof in support of an applicant’s appraisal experience and tenure shall be

 provided.
 Recognition by Other Professional Societies: The applicant must hold a journeyman level professional designation awarded by one or more compeer professional business appraisal societies.
 Acceptable

-professional designations include: ABV, ASA, AVA, CBV, CFA, CFE, CFF, CFFA, CVA (other credentials may apply).
+professional designations include: ABV, ASA, CBV, CFA, CFE, CFF, CVA, MAFF (other credentials may apply).

 References: An applicant must provide references from three individuals, who hold the professional designation Master Certified Business Appraiser or, a member of the Board of Governors (BOG)

 can be used, and who, based on their comprehensive review of the applicant's work-product, will vouch for 1) the excellence of his/her analytical skills and appraisal work product, 2) his/her professional and